 *Gold-filled metal means that there is a thick layer of gold fused to the surface of the underlying metal.
 Gold-filled metal should not be confused with gold plate.
 The gold on the surface of gold-filled metal is quite thick and chemical bonded.
 It will not wear off, flake, or turn your skin green.
-You can wear gold-filled jewelry on a daily basis witht fear of discoloration or skin ittitation.
-Orcasionally the solder joint (where I fuse the metal ends together) may darken or tarnish.
-Simply buff the joint or small spot with a polishing cloth to bring it back to its original shine.
-Cameron Kruse Designs polishing cloths and dip cleaners are now available here.
+You can wear gold-filled jewelry on a daily basis with fear of discoloration or skin irritation.

 HANDCRAFTED, WORN DAILY

 Cameron Kruse Designs are simple yet elegant, delicate though durable, and artful while remaining approachable.
 Layering, mixing, and stacking is encouraged and allows each customer to create a custom one of a kind look.
+Most necklaces are adjustable, so you can make them what ever length suits your taste or what works with your outfit!
+All short pendants have a 2 inch extender built in.
+They can typically be adjusted from 16-18" or 17-19" depending on the style (as demonstrated in photo below).
+This makes layering or gift giving a breeze.
 Cameron Kruse Designs are created with the purpose of serving the wearer in any facet of life they find themselves in.

 WHERE THE MAGIC HAPPENS

-Most of my days are spent working in my home studio in Athens, Georgia.
-The city's historic, vibrant downtown paired with the presence of the university has proven to be an environment that supports and even fosters the creative energy of my small business.
-Athens' close proximity to Atlanta allows for easy access to festivals (list here), restocking of retail shops (list here), and visits with my family.
+Most of my days are spent working in my home studio in Covington, Georgia.
+Covington's close proximity to Atlanta allows for easy access to festivals (list here), restocking of retail shops (list here), and visits with my family.
 It should be noted that while I am still loyally smitten with Savannah (where I attended Savannah College of Art and Design), I throughly enjoy living in Georgia's next best city.
-Stella, my feline studio assistant, keeps me company while I work and is therefore granted generous napping privileges - studio sink included.
+Stella and Blanche, my feline studio assistants, keep me company while I work and therefore are granted generous napping privileges - studio sink included.